Recovered Books aims to meet three essential goals in the service of the interested reader:

 With features also in The Daily Telegraph and others.
 We followed that success with the equally well-received Pull Devil, Pull Baker by Stella Benson - a book that anticipates by decades in various ways the 'new non-fiction' school and work of writers such as Geoff Dyer, W. G. Sebald, Maggie Nelson, Ben Lerner, Chris Kraus, Miranda July and others who flicker creatively between fiction and fact - and Time: The Present by Tess Slesinger, a collection of short stories from the Academy Award-nominated screenwriter, Tess Slesinger, who was one of the most innovative and original short story writers of her generation.

-Our latest titles, The Insanity Inspectors by Friedrich Deich and Two Thousand Million Man-Power by Gertrude Trevelyan, offer no less enthrallingly relevant stories, from writers unfairly or unfortunately forgotten, in which to immerse yourself.
+Our latest titles, The Sanity Inspectors by Friedrich Deich and Quarry by Jane White, offer no less enthrallingly relevant stories, from writers unfairly or unfortunately forgotten, in which to immerse yourself.

 If you would like to read more about how Recovered Books came into being see the account on the Neglected Books site.